David Foster

-David Walter Foster (born November 1, 1949) is a Canadian record producer, composer, arranger, and musician.
-He has won 16 Grammy Awards from 45 nominations.
-He is one of the few artists who consistently produced popular hit music over four decades: the 1970s, 1980s, 1990s, and 2000s.
+David Walter Foster (born November 1, 1949) is a Canadian and American record producer, composer, arranger, and musician.
+He has won 16 Grammy Awards from 45 nominations across four decades (the 1970s, 1980s, 1990s, and 2000s).
+Across the last 50 years, Foster has composed and produced some of the most successful songs of each decade, with multiple songs reaching the top spot on the Billboard Hot 100 and other individual genre charts.
+He has also been nominated three times in the Best Original song category at the Academy Awards.